What’s the Difference Between Composable and Headless eCommerce?

 As applied to eCommerce, this modular approach has allowed online businesses to gain more control over the customer experience across multiple touchpoints.
 Brands can put their in-house teams in charge of everything from the eCommerce services they deploy behind the scenes to how their customers experience the brand.

-Composable and headless: the advantages
+Composable and headless eCommerce: the advantages

 But they are related to each other and share some of the same benefits: